 This class is based on a handful of ideas:

-• General management builds, maintains, and repairs the engine;
+- General management builds, runs, maintains, and repairs the engine;

-Using case studies and group discussion we will study: origins and importance of general management; managing your own and others' performance given scarce resources and unequal contributions; your personal cognitive distortions' strengths and weak spots; financial plumbing of business; executive communication; your fiduciary duty vs. your spiritual gas tank.
+Using case studies and group discussion we will study: history of general management; managing performance, your own and others'; cognitive distortions at work; financial plumbing of business; executive communication; your fiduciary duty to others vs. your spiritual duty to yourself.

 Why take this class?